WycliffeAssociates/Tech-Advance-Training/docs/port-biel-wacs.rst

 Troubleshooting WACS
 ====================

 One problem people sometimes encounter is being told an upload can't be found.
+Uploads will *always* be in the account of the user who uploaded them.
+If the upload was successful, you should be able to see the upload using *Explore* on WACS and going to the user's account.

+Sometimes, what people mean is that **PORT** is not showing the correct information about the upload.
+We will look at that separately.

 Where is my Upload?
 -------------------